Deer Park, Alabama

 Deer Park is an unincorporated community and census-designated place in Washington County, Alabama, United States.
-Although a ghost town by 1966 it had a population of 188 at the 2010 census.
-Deer Park is 17.5 mi south-southwest of Chatom.
+As of the 2020 census, Deer Park had a population of 141.
+Although a ghost town by 1966, Deer Park is 17.5 mi south-southwest of Chatom.
 Deer Park has a post office with ZIP code 36529.

+Demographics

+Deer park was first listed as a census designated place in the 2010 U.S. census.

+Deer Park CDP, Alabama – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.